 Tips and guidance for writing

 Reading Note1 General Advice on Technical Writing One of the most crucial aspects of writing a good technical paper is what I call maintaining user state.
-Like a good operating system, the writer should ensure that the (mental) state of the user (i.e. reader) is kept coherent. it means that the paper systematically builds up the reader’s understanding and knowledge of the work, starting from a reasonable initial state.
-This means you need to put yourself into the reader’s shoes (or, rather, brain) and ensure that they can follow at each instance: ...
+Like a good operating system, the writer should ensure that the (mental) state of the user (i.e. reader) is kept coherent.
+Important It means that the paper systematically builds up the reader’s understanding and knowledge of the work, starting from a reasonable initial state. ...

 100 Mistakes in Golang: Chapter 8 & 9